redis/docs/content/integrate/write-behind/reference/cli/redis-di-create.md

   - Default: `none`
   - Usage: `--rdi-port`

-  Port for the new RDI Database
+  Port for the new Write-behind Database

 - `rdi_password`: